 - Combating desertification, deforestation, land degradation, biodiversity loss, pollution and promoting use of renewable resources.
 (Please note – proposals that come from agriculture domain only, without any environmental impact, will not be considered)

 - Wildlife conservation and preservation.

-- Right to Education for All by upscaling initiatives that strengthen Early Childhood Care & Development (ECCD), Elementary, Secondary, Higher Education, Adult Literacy.
+- Right to Education for All by upscaling initiatives that strengthen Early Childhood Care & Development (ECCD), Elementary, Secondary, Higher Education, Adult Literacy & Inclusive Special Education

 - Education that promotes learning opportunities through skill development and confidence building, including digital literacy.

 - Education that leads to better livelihood opportunities and improved income & better living for young people and adults.

-- Equitable, inclusive, and relevant quality education, leading to gender equality and human resource development.
+- Equitable, inclusive, technology enabled and relevant quality education, leading to gender equality and human resource development.

 - Equitable & Universal access to Health for All - segments of population and ailments.

 - Access to clean drinking water, sanitation and hygiene facilities, prevention and elimination of water borne diseases.

 - Maternal, adolescent, child health and nutrition and eradication of communicable and non-communicable diseases.

 HCL Grant complements and contributes to National Missions & Sustainable Development Goals.
 Inclusion and Gender-Transformative approaches are underlying principles for HCL Grant.

 - Organizational Profile: based on governance, financial management, program management, legal and statutory status, past performance and thematic credentials, capacity to deliver and other such criteria.

 - Sub Jury Round: Respective high level Sub-Juries review shortlisted applications and projects based on information and document submitted, and background verification.
 Selected NGOs move to the final round as HCL Grant Finalists.